BartMassey/memory/README.md

 archive and `unzip -t memory.zip` to check it.
 Use the assignment submission interface on the course website to upload your archive.

+Your submission should contain your `memory.csv` and `memory.pdf` files.
+It should not contain your Git repository.

 ## License